 I updated a user account in AD/LDAP, and they can no longer log in to Mattermost

 If the user can no longer log in to Mattermost with their AD/LDAP credentials - for example, they get an error message

 The issue can be fixed by changing the value of the field used for the ID Attribute back to the old value.
 If you’re currently using a field that sometimes changes for an ID Attribute (e.g. username, email that changes when someone gets married), we recommend you switch to using a non-changing field such as a GUID.

-Note: Currently the value is case sensitive.
-If the ID attribute is set to the username and the username changes from
+Currently the value is case sensitive.
+If the ID Attribute is set to the username and the username changes from

-john.smith, the user would have problems logging in.
+john.smith, the user will experience problems logging in.

 This indicates your AD/LDAP server configuration has a maximum page size set and the query coming from Mattermost is returning a result set in excess of that limit.

 To address this issue you can set the max page size in your Mattermost configuration to match the limit on your AD/LDAP server.
-This will return a sequence of result sets below the max page size set in AD/LDAP, rather than returning all results in a single query.
+This will return a sequence of result sets that do not exceed the max page size, rather than returning all results in a single query.
 A max page size setting of 1500 is recommended.